deleonab/DockerEssentials/docker-notes.md

 ---
 ## WHY USE CONTAINERS?
 - Portability to multiple operating system environments - Docker ensures that the application can run the same way regardless of the operating system environment it is running on.
-- The only requirementis that the host machine has Docker installed.
+The only requirementis that the host machine has Docker installed.

+- Less time setting up.
+More time can be spent on coding.